Sharing data on Otways threatened species

 - Zoi Banikos, also from the University of Melbourne, will be studying the response of the long-nosed potoroo, and other critical weight-range mammals in the Otways to the program.

-- University of Melbourne PhD student Matt Rees will also use camera trapping to study what happens to the feral cat population when the foxes are controlled.
+- University of Melbourne PhD student Matt Rees will use camera trapping to study what happens to the feral cat population when the foxes are controlled.

 - And Mark Le Pla from the Conservation Ecology Centre hopes to use scats to track the responses of individual foxes to the Otway Ark program.

-Other critical presentation on the day included:
+Other critical presentations on the day included: